tyler569/nightingale/README.md

 This OS is intended to help me learn more about x86, assembly, compiler internals, and operating system development.
 As such, large contributions are discouraged, but bugfixes and suggestions are appreciated.

-### What this project is not

-This OS is not intended to be usable in any real capacity - as an example, I do not intend to make it UNIX-like, and therefore will never be able to port existing programs to it.

 ### Why 'nightingale'

 This OS is as-yet unnamed, and I use the word 'nightingale' to refer to it.
 I have a long history of naming my programming projects after birds, and also used to name all my servers after birds.
 Nightingale is not the final name of this project.